 Power to the unit should always be turned off before performing service or removing the cooling chassis from the unit.
 One power connector and one control circuit connector are provided for easy disconnecting and re-connecting of the wires between the cooling chassis and cabinet.
-The controls enclosure cover must be removed to allow access to the screws holding the cooling chassis to the cabinet.
-After reinstalling the cooling chassis the controls enclosure cover must be reinstalled.
+The controls enclosure cover must be removed to allow access to the screws holding the indoor blower cover plate to the cooling chassis and cabinet.
+After reinstalling the cooling chassis the indoor blower cover plate and controls enclosure cover must be reinstalled.